moonglum/exogenesis/README.md

 A collection of classes that help you install, update and teardown package managers and other things useful for your dotfiles.
 It's something like a meta package manager (package manager is the wrong word... still searching for a better one).
 You can use it to install/update/teardown your dotfiles or to create a single `update` command to update everything on your computer.

+It creates a beautiful output if you want it to (see Configuration).
+For a little [demonstration](http://ascii.io/a/2491) see this asciicast of my `rake install` running on my (already installed :wink:) system.

 **Please read the source code of this gem before you use it.
 I give no guarantee that this will not destroy your computer entirely.**

 ## Configuration